Citation, DOI & article data

 Closed reduction or manipulation is a common non-invasive method of treating mildly displaced fractures.
-Usually performed in an emergency department or orthopaedic clinic with light sedation and analgesia, the fracture is manipulated back into anatomic alignment and immobilised with a cast, brace or splint.
-Occasionally general anaesthetic may be required.
+Usually performed in an emergency department or orthopedic clinic with light sedation and analgesia, the fracture is manipulated back into anatomic alignment and immobilized with a cast, brace or splint.
+Occasionally general anesthetic may be required.

-The basic orthopaedic 3-step method of manipulation is usually sufficient to achieve adequate fracture reduction and consists of:
+The basic orthopedic 3-step method of manipulation is usually sufficient to achieve adequate fracture reduction and consists of:

 - fracture distraction (pull)

 - decrease the deformity (straighten)